Team-Aqua/File-Watcher/docs/design_rationale.md

   * Generic class used if the system encounters a runtime error.
 3. http://ruby-doc.org/core-2.1.1/TypeError.html
   * TypeError when the system is passed a bad input (eg. RelayMessage "Two" "Hello World", where proper input is RelayMessage 2 "Hello World")

+###### AUGMENTED DESIGN DECISIONS
+We have decided to use contracts in lieu of exceptions in order to properly illustrate either bad inputs or bad commands.
+That way, we can properly handle improper inputs through 'requirements design', instead of using the exception hierarchy.
+However, if errors exist outside of this scope (most notably within C, where contracts have no reach), then the exception hierarchy within C is implemented.

 ##### Is Module Errno useful in this problem?
 Illustrate your answer.
 Reference: